 Woman suffers miscarriage after harassment

-About one month after officials dragged an expectant mother and member of Early Rain church from her bed and interrogated her, she has suffered a miscarriage.
-She was continually harassed by authorities in the past month and on 5 January, at ten weeks pregnant, she had to be rushed to a hospital, where it was confirmed that she had lost her baby.
+About one month after officials dragged an 10-weeks pregnant member of Early Rain church from her bed and interrogated her, she has suffered a miscarriage.
+She was continually harassed by authorities in the past month and on 5 January, she began haemorrhaging and had to be rushed to a hospital, where it was confirmed that she had lost her baby.

 Early Rain church inspires others